-- Identify policy issues of interest to your PTA membership and monitor through local and national media, school district policies, school board meetings, and PTA resources. - Advocate for policies aligned with Texas PTA's Legislative Priorities. - Present legislative reports at all association and board meetings. - Provide members with contact information for elected officials while sharing action alerts and encouraging participation. - Meet with elected officials at least annually, ideally before the start of and in between legislative sessions - Network with PTA Advocacy Leaders in your community to collaborate on common goals. - Promote and participate in Texas PTA's bi-annual Rally Day.
+- Identify policy issues of interest to your PTA membership and monitor through local and national media, school district policies, school board meetings, and PTA resources. - Advocate for policies aligned with Texas PTA's Legislative Priorities at txpta.org/legislative-priorities. - Present legislative reports at all membership and executive board meetings. - Provide members with contact information for elected officials while sharing action alerts and encouraging participation. - Meet with elected officials at least annually, ideally before the start of and in between legislative sessions. - Network with PTA advocacy leaders in your community to collaborate on common goals. - Promote and participate in Texas PTA's bi-annual Rally Day and Straight Talk events.